Youth Homelessness Prevention Toolkit

 Causes of Youth Homelessness

-Experiences of homelessness among youth are complex and driven by many factors such as family conflict, bullying, or ongoing experiences of structural violence (e.g., colonialism, racism, sexism, homophobia).
+Experiences of homelessness among youth are complex and driven by several factors, such as family breakdown, poverty, discrimination or systemic barriers (e.g., colonialism, racism, sexism, homophobia).

 Key causes include: